Image Credit: Tara B. (submission) and Cpt Steven D. Jr. (photo) of Louisiana

 It looks like it's part wasp and part brown mantis, but the Brown Mantidfly is its own kind of special insect.

 At first glance, Brown Mantidflies can be mistaken for a wasp.
-The colorful bands, the hairless body and obvious wings are similar traits to the wasp family.
-There is a bit more to the Brown Mantidfly though, and closer examination reveals a strange conglomeration of physical features not often seen in one insect.
-They have a long, large prothorax ('shoulders') with mantid-like forelegs containing that wield a single claw used for capturing small insect prey.
-The female has an ovipositor, a syringe-like tube used to lay eggs.
-Their wings have lacy vein patterns on them.
+The alternating yellow, black, and brown bands on the abdomen and hairless body seem like obvious indicators.
+Even the vein pattern on its wings is similar to that found in the wasp family.
+There is a bit more physiology to the Brown Mantidfly though, and closer examination reveals a strange mix of features not often seen in one insect.
+They have a long, large prothorax ('shoulders') with forelegs made famous by the Praying Mantis.
+It contains a single claw that is used for capturing small insects.
+The female has an ovipositor, a syringe-like tube used to lay eggs, at the tip of her abdomen.